andy23512/blog-zh-tw/source/_posts/tangent-s-review-to-charachorder-one.md

 To be honest, I completely forgot to consider typing Chinese, which is my native language, before buying CC1.
 I didn't have any preparation for that and then took a good time to find, implement, and practice Bopomofo input solutions on CC1.
 Thanks to the configurability of layout on CC1, I could freely design both the device layout and the Bopomofo layout and came up with some effective layouts that work well for all of English typing, Chinese typing, and programming.

 {% blockquote %}
-:information_source: I have {% post_link tangent-s-latest-layout-on-charachorder-one-charachorder-two-and-master-forge another article about my latest layout on CC1 %}.
+:information_source: I have [another article about my latest layout on CC1](/@andy23512/rJrX6HEWJe).
 {% endblockquote %}

 ## Chording